theatersoft/home/README.md

 > This step creates custom deploy scripts in `package.json` and deployment files in the `deploy` directory.
 You should `git commit -a` changes to your `local` branch.

 **4. Deploy to host(s)**

-> **One time predeployment for root server only**
-> * `npm run mkdir` before the first deploy to create the destination directory `/opt/theatersoft`.
-The `sudo` command will prompt for password.
-> * `npm run authbind` in order to use the normally privileged HTTPS port 443 as a normal user.

 > **Server certificate installation**
 >
 > You'll need to access the server through a valid domain name with a trusted TLS certificate to satisfy modern browsers.
 Without getting too detailed: